New York Court Records

 NewYorkCourtRecords.us is not a consumer reporting agency as defined by the FCRA and does not provide consumer reports.
 All searches conducted on NewYorkCourtRecords.us are subject to the Terms of Service and Privacy Notice.

-What are New York Traffic Tickets?
+What Are New York Traffic Tickets?

 New York traffic tickets are legal notices issued by law enforcement officers to motorists or other road users charged with violating New York State Vehicle and Traffic Laws.
 These tickets usually contain information regarding:

-• The nature of the traffic infraction or violation
+- The nature of the traffic infraction or violation

-• The applicable penalties, such as fines or points assessed against the offender
+- The applicable penalties, such as fines or points assessed against the offender

-• How to pay or plead fines
+- How to pay or plead fines

-• How to dispute the ticket
+- How to dispute the ticket

-• Court summons and appearance date
+- Court summons and appearance date

-• Court name and address
+- Court name and address

 In New York, local traffic courts and the Traffic Violations Bureau (TVB) of the Department of Motor Vehicles (DMV) are responsible for managing traffic tickets.
 However, in selected counties, criminal courts maintain and process these tickets.
 Offenders who have been issued traffic tickets may respond by pleading ‘guilty’ and paying any fines, fees, or surcharges; or pleading ‘not guilty’ and scheduling a court hearing.
 Failure to answer traffic tickets may result in increased fines, arrest, prosecution, and a suspension of the offender’s driver’s license.

-• The name of the person involved in the record, unless said person is a juvenile
+- The name of the person involved in the record, unless said person is a juvenile

-• The location or assumed location of the record or person involved
+- The location or assumed location of the record or person involved

-Third-party sites are independent of government sources and are not sponsored by these government agencies.
-Because of this, record availability on third-party sites may vary.
+Third-party sites are operated independent of government sources and are not sponsored by these government agencies.
+Because of this, record availability, accessibility and validity cannot be guaranteed.

 What Does a Traffic Citation Mean?